gabrielmotablima/Artificial_Intelligence/Machine Learning/Supervised Learning/Classification/K-Nearest Neighbors/README.md

     ---

     iii.
 We get the nearest K data.
-Suppose we choose K equal to 4, in this case:
+Suppose we choose K equals to 4, in this case:

     ![Data3](Illustrations/Data3.png)